-I just finished another semester of graduate school (year 2, semester 6, 1.5 years to go!) and so I only find it appropriate to discuss ways to kick stress in the butt.
+I just finished another semester of graduate school (year 2, semester 6, 1.5 years to go!) and so I only find it appropriate to discuss ways to decrease stress.
 When we are stressed, it’s quite easy to develop negative thinking patterns because we become frustrated by our challenges and frequent feelings of being overwhelmed.
 This negative outlook then makes it even harder for us to manage those challenges and move forward and break through the stress cycle.

 Practicing positive thinking helps to focus on our strengths and accomplishments, which increases happiness and motivation.
 This, in turn, allows us to spend more time making progress, and less time feeling down and stuck.
 But it is easier said than done, right?

 The following tips provide practical suggestions that you can use to help you shift into more positive thinking patterns and work on “un-stressing” your life:

 Take Good Care of Yourself